SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 - Data sent during testing will be similar to a long test.
 - Provided code:

-    1. *Header.py*: provides the data structure of the RDT protocol header.
+    1. *Header.py*: provides the data structure of the RDT packet header.
     2. *RDT.py*: provides the template and necessary interface of your RDT Socket.

 - Suggested steps: